SBA Loans for Startups: The Essential Guide

 SBA 504/CDC loans

 The SBA 504/CDC loan program is designed to help small business owners secure long-term financing for major fixed assets that promote job growth.
 504 loans require working with a Certified Development Company (CDC).
-CDCs are the SBA’s community partners that regulate nonprofits and promote economic development within the community.
+CDCs are the SBA’s community partners that regulate nonprofits and encourage economic development within the community.

 SBA 504 loan details are as follows: